Professor of Psychology: 1998-present

 Goldenberg, J.L. & Roberts, T-A. (2004).
 The beast within the beauty: An existential perspective on the objectification and condemnation of women.
 In J. Greenberg, S. L., Koole, and T. Pyszczynski (Eds.), Handbook of Experimental Existential Psychology (pp. 71-85), New York : Guilford .

-Zurbriggen, E. & Roberts, T-A. (in press).
+Zurbriggen, E. & Roberts, T-A. (2012).
 The Sexualization of Girls and Girlhood: Causes, Consequences and Resistance..
 New York: Oxford University Press.

 Roberts, T-A. (2004).
 Lanahan Readings in The Psychology of Women, 2 nd Ed.
 Baltimore, MD: Lanahan.